- About the Test

 Official photo identification can be provided in three ways, 1) using an original identification document issued by your school, employer, or city/state/federal government, 2) using a verified transcript with embedded photograph, and 3) using a school letter of identification with photo.

 Both your name and current, recognizable photograph must appear.
+The identification must be an original document, not a copy or a picture on your phone.

 Acceptable examples include: